 Review: Delta Airlines First Class To Hawaii

-Delta consistently flies lie-flat seats from ATL (Atlanta), Minneapolis and Salt Lake City and New York Kennedy (JFK) to HNL (Honolulu) using its Airbus A330-300 with international Business Class configuration.
-Salt Lake City (SLC) to Maui (OGG) on their Boeing 767-300 also offers a flat bed.
-So is a good choice if these are your nearest airports, otherwise, I would advise avoiding Delta.
+Delta consistently flies lie-flat seats from ATL (Atlanta), Minneapolis and Salt Lake City, and New York Kennedy (JFK) to HNL (Honolulu) using its Airbus A330-300 with international Business Class configuration.
+Salt Lake City (SLC) to Maui (OGG) on their Boeing 767-300 also offers a flatbed.
+So it is a good choice if these are your nearest airports.
+Otherwise, I would advise avoiding Delta.

 Will your Delta flight have a lie-flat or flatbed seat?

 Delta makes it clear when their flights have lie-flat seats in search results; look for the bed amenity icon in the search results.
-These ease of selecting a lie flat service is why Delta comes at the top of my list of the best airlines with lie flat seats.
+This ease of selecting a lie-flat service is why Delta comes at the top of my list of the best airlines with lie-flat seats.